How does one decide?

 Below is a wonderful Chabad teaching that sheds light on this important topic.
 It was produced for Chanukah however the teaching goes far beyond the holiday.
 The lighting of the candles, the oil, etc. is used as a metaphor for these two approaches.
 Both are presented as being correct and having merit.

 In general terms Rabbi Hillel advocated for a "big tent" approach that sought to include all Jews and welcome others while Rabbi Shammai favored a "small tent" approach in which only those who were genuinely observant would be included.
 To this degree the argument is between Judaism being a small community of tzadikim (truly righteous people) or a larger community where all of Israel is included regardless of their level of observance.
 Both approaches have positives and negatives.

-Until Messiah comes however, we must not allow the perfect (Shammai) to defeat the good (Hillel).
+Until the Messiah comes however we must not allow the perfect (Shammai) to defeat the good (Hillel).
 In other words, as Rebbe Nachman says, "a little is better than none" for now.
 So don't stress over observing the minutia of laws and traditions.
-Such forced pseudo holiness can actually move one away from HaShem because such a person thinks, I just can't do it!
-I don't know the proper rites and words, the rabbis can't even agree so how am I supposed to do this!
+Such forced pseudo holiness can actually move one away from HaShem because such a person inevitably decides, "I just can't do it!
+I don't know the proper rites and words, the rabbis dan't even agree so how am I supposed to do this!"

-Don't worry!
+BUT, don't worry!
 Be happy!
-Just keep growing, learning and gradually increasing your emuna (active faith).
-Your service to HaShem with the intention (kavanah) to please Him is enough.
-"Torah was given to fallible humans, not to the angels" as Rebbe Nachman also teaches.
+Just keep growing, learning and gradually increasing your emunah (active faith and trust).
+Your service to HaShem with the intention (kavanah) to please Him is enough!
+"Torah was given to fallible humans, not to the angels" as Rebbe Nachman also teaches us.
 HaShem knows your heart.
-Study Torah and do what you are able to do with the understanding you currently have.
+Study Torah, pray and be joyful, and do what you are able to do with the understanding you currently have.
 Your understanding, your observance, and you joy will gradually increase.